 Candied orange slices are quick and easy to make.
 They are great as a sweet treat or for decorations on cakes and desserts.

-- The cooking process is simple, and when finished you will have slices of sweet, chewy oranges that don't have a bitter taste.
+- The cooking process is simple, and when ready, you will have slices of sweet, chewy oranges that are not bitter.

-- You can leave them coated glossy and sticky in the syrup or dip them in white sugar for a fancier look.
+- You can leave them coated all glossy and sticky or dip them in white sugar for a fancier look.

-- Making your candied orange slices is healthier than store-bought because you know what has gone into them.
+- Making candied orange slices at home is healthier than store-bought because you know what has gone into them.

 - Use them to decorate cakes and desserts as whole slices, halves, or quarters.

-We used orange slices in this recipe because that was what we wanted as a decoration for our orange juice cake.
+We used whole rounds of orange slices in this recipe because that was what we wanted as a decoration for our orange juice cake.

 Making candied orange slices is simple, but there are several steps involved.

-It can take between 40 to 50 minutes to make because the liquid has to be cooked down to a thick syrup.
+It can take about 40 to 50 minutes to make because the liquid needs to be reduced until it becomes a thick syrup.

 Step 1 – Thoroughly wash and scrub four to six medium-sized oranges.